spevnev/uprintf/README.md

 `UPRINTF_MAX_DEPTH` | How deep can nested structures be.
 Use a negative value to have no limit | 10 `UPRINTF_IGNORE_STDIO_FILE` | Should `stdio.h`'s `FILE` be ignored | true `UPRINTF_ARRAY_COMPRESSION_THRESHOLD` | The minimum number of consecutive array values that get compressed(`VALUE <repeats X times>`).
 Use a non-positive value to disable it | 4
+`UPRINTF_MAX_STRING_LENGTH` | The max string length after which it will be truncated.
+Use a non-positive value to have no limit | 200

 ## How does it work?